tmspzz/Rome/README.md

 __Do not remove the `region` key__
 If you don't specify a port, `9000` will be used as default.

+Alternatively the endpoint can also be specified by setting an `AWS_ENDPOINT` environment variable.

 ### Romefile